 Applications for the approval of reserved matters in relation to a phase or subphase shall include a statement demonstrating how the proposal will maximise biodiversity net gain on site and seek to achieve a minimum of 10% biodiversity net gain.
 The development shall be implemented in accordance with the approved details.
 Reason: In the interests of enhancing biodiversity and to positively address concerns regarding climate change in accordance with paragraphs 154 and 179 the National Planning Policy Framework 2021.

 Applications for the approval of reserved matters in relation a phase or subphase shall be accompanied by a Climate Change and Energy Efficiency Statement.
 These details shall outline the measures the development would incorporate to address climate change.
 The development herein approved shall incorporate the measures to address energy efficiency and climate change as set out within the approved statement.
-The development shall not be occupied within a phase or sub-phase until a verification report prepared by a suitably qualified professional has been carried out.
-This shall then be submitted to and approved in writing by the Local Planning for every 50 units confirming that all the approved measures have been implemented within the phase or sub-phase to which it relates.
+The development shall not be occupied within a phase or sub-phase until a verification report prepared by a suitably qualified professional has been carried out to demonstrate compliance.
+This shall then be submitted to and approved in writing by the Local Planning after the construction of every 50 housing units confirming that all the approved measures have been implemented within the phase or subphase to which it relates.